What is Section 94-c?

 - Outside of the 94-c public comment period and requirements, South Ripley Solar is committed to continually engaging with the community and considering input.
 Project representatives have attended nearly every Ripley Town Board meeting and Planning Board meeting since March 5, 2019 to provide project updates and be available to answer questions.
 Through the South Ripley Solar Project Facebook page, project stakeholders can find accurate, up-to-date project information, updates, and contact information.
 In addition, the project website has project information, frequently asked questions, and contact information, as well as a form through which comments can be submitted.

-The final 94-c Application is substantively similar to the Article 10 requirements, with many of the same surveys and studies required under both processes.
+The 94-c Application is substantively similar to the Article 10 requirements, with many of the same surveys and studies required under both processes.
 Exhibits required as part of a 94-c Application include:

 - General Requirements